 7. Don’t Be Afraid to Call a Time-Out

 When your child gets frustrated, a time-out can be a useful tool to help them calm down.
 It’s recommended to practice 1-minute per year of age, and as they get older, you can encourage them to stay in time out until they feel that they are in control of their emotions again.
-This self-management tool is something that will be useful for them as they grow up and encounter situations that are difficult for them to face.
+This self-management tool will be useful for them as they grow up and encounter difficult situations for them to face.

 Effective Discipline Techniques